 The coastal bulletins pertaining to Tamil Nadu and Andhra coasts are being sent to Maritime telex (Navtex) at Chennai and they are sending by e-mail/fax to the ships plying in the above coastal waters.
 It uploaded in the website of RMC Mumbai also.
 Coastal weather bulletin in respect of Kerala coast is broadcast through Kochi radio and Karnataka coastal weather bulletin is broadcast through the maritime telex (Navtex) Mumbai.
-These bulletins are also uploaded in the IMD web site (www.imd.gov.in or www.imd.gov.in or www.imd.gov.in).
+These bulletins are also uploaded in the IMD web site (www.imd.gov.in).